 Kirsty Nancarrow

 Hi, I'm Kirsty.
-I have enjoyed sharing people’s stories for the past 30 years.
-I was an ABC journalist for 15 years in Sydney, Alice Springs, Darwin, and Cairns.
+I have enjoyed sharing people’s stories for more than 30 years.
+I was an award-winning ABC journalist for 15 years in Sydney, Alice Springs, Darwin, and Cairns.
 I have called Tropical Far North Queensland home since 2010.
 I love the connection, creativity, lifestyle, and rich stories regional communities offer.
-My happy places are teaching video and media skills, hiking in the rainforest, cooking for friends and family, and tearing up the Latin dance floor.
+I'm in my happy place when I am speaking to diverse audiences, filming and photographing in nature, hiking, cooking for friends and family, and tearing up the Latin dance floor.

 Kirsty has contributed to the book Interviewing: A Guide for Journalists and Professional Writers and is the author of Himalayan Dreams: The Story of Som Tamang.

-Media Trainer - With 30 years of experience in media and communications, Kirsty can help you navigate the media, speak with confidence, and share your story
+Media Trainer - With 30+ years in media and communications, Kirsty helps you engage, speak with confidence, prepare key messages and share your story.

 BUY THE BOOK